FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council- 17th November 2017.md

 amendment to the Small and Medium Business Support Scheme.
 At this point, it was

-agreed to take a further adjournment of 10 minutes for them to consider their amendment.--- 30
+agreed to take a further adjournment of 10 minutes for them to consider their amendment.
+---
+30

 On resumption, the following amendment to the Small and Medium Business Support